-'We Had To Get Out.'
-Despite The Risks, Business Is Booming At National Parks
+'We Had To Get Out': Despite The Risks, Business Is Booming At National Parks

 Social distancing and masks are strongly encouraged at most national parks.
 But the National Park Service, in line with the Trump administration's own waffling over masks, has not made either mandatory.

-Bear statues outside of the post office at Yellowstone's headquarters in Mammoth, Wyo., wear pink masks as a reminder, and signs on the park's trails and walkways tell people to stay at least six feet apart, but compliance is scattershot.
+Bear statues outside of the post office at Yellowstone's headquarters in Mammoth, Wyo., wear pink masks as a reminder, and signs on the park's trails and walkways tell people to stay at least 6 feet apart, but compliance is scattershot.

 In Gardiner, just north of Yellowstone, masks are compulsory by order of Montana's governor, Steve Bullock.
 The mandate, put in place in mid-July, was welcomed by some of the tiny town's business owners, who were happy to be able to sidestep arguments with customers who weren't inclined to voluntarily oblige.